Some questions linger in our collective consciousness.

 Dr. Roger Sperry — one of the pre-eminent brain scientists of the 20th century — oversaw the hub of split-brain research at his Caltech lab in the 1960s.
 He worked primarily with cats and monkeys during his studies.

 W.J. was just an average individual.
 IQ of 113.
 Mental and physical faculties all intact.

 But he also suffered from multiple severe seizures each day as a result of an injury he sustained in WWII.
 Standard treatment and medication did nothing to alleviate his situation.

 In an effort to reduce and improve his seizures, W.J. agreed to have his corpus callosum severed.
-This thick band of nerve fibers is the information superhighway connecting the right and left sides of the brain.
+This thick band of nerve fibers is the information superhighway connecting the right and left hemispheres of the brain.

-The procedure was a success and resulted in a massive reduction of both the amount and intensity of his seizures.
+The procedure was a success and resulted in a massive reduction of both the amount and intensity of his epileptic seizures.

 But it also resulted in W.J. being of two minds.
 Literally.